Key Stage 3 (Years 7, 8 & 9)

 Geography lends itself to a wide range of career paths including; advertising, banking, cartography, education, engineering, environmental management, journalism, law, meteorology, politics, retailing, tourism to name but a few.

-Through Geography AS and A2 level you will acquire a range of transferable skills valued by universities and employers hence the wide range of career choices.
+Through Geography A level you will acquire a range of transferable skills valued by universities and employers hence the wide range of career choices.
 These skills include; analysing, evaluating and interpreting evidence/organise, record and present information and ideas/argue persuasively and select appropriate routes to enquiry.